What Is Belinda Carlisle's Net Worth?

 Go-Go's Reunion

 The Go-Go's reunited in 2001 for the album "God Bless the Go-Go's," which spawned the single "Unforgiven."
-Although it earned mixed reviews, the album made it onto the US Billboard 200, peaking at number 57.
-The next decade, from 2011 to 2012, Carlisle and the Go-Go's did a tour of the United States that included concerts at the Hollywood Bowl and the Greek Theatre.
+Although it earned mixed reviews, the album made it onto the US "Billboard" 200, peaking at #57.
+In the next decade, from 2011 to 2012, Carlisle and the Go-Go's did a tour of the United States that included concerts at the Hollywood Bowl and the Greek Theatre.

 Personal Life and Health

-In the early 80s, Carlisle was in a relationship with drummer Bill Bateman, with whom she broke up to be with baseball player Mike Marshall.
-Later, in 1986, Carlisle wed politician and movie producer Morgan Mason; they have one son, Duke.
+In the early '80s, Carlisle was in a relationship with drummer Bill Bateman, who she broke up with to be with baseball player Mike Marshall.
+In 1986, Belinda wed politician and movie producer Morgan Mason.
+They have one son, Duke.
 Following the 1994 earthquake in Northridge, California, the family moved to Fréjus in France.
 In 2017, Carlisle and Mason moved to Bangkok, Thailand.
+In 2024, they reportedly moved to Mexico City.

 Activism